open/close all folders

 - In Demon Fist, after the Ocean's Scar battle, Duncan's report to his superiors said that Rory, along with his subordinate Aki who had decided to quit the service, had been killed by the collapsing Moses Field and that the bodies were unrecoverable on the seafloor.

-- In Real Life poet and writer Fernando Pessoa assisted famous Aleister Crowely in faking his own suicide.
+- Portuguese poet and writer Fernando Pessoa assisted Aleister Crowley in faking his own suicide near Lisbon.

 - Emperor Nero's mother was going to be killed, but a friend of hers pretended to be her.
 Since it was nighttime, it worked.
 Some versions state that she told said friend to pretend to be her in order to make sure she'd be rescued however.
 Not that it helped when she went to him for help, given he ordered the assassination...